 As of 1 Feb 2020, you can earn £4 for paying out two or more direct debits plus £1 for logging into the mobile banking app each month.
 Also pays 1% cashback on spending at certain retailers.
 You can only apply for a Reward account if you can pay in £1,250 each calendar month to any eligible RBS account (excludes Foundation, Basic or Mortgage).

 1-3% tiered cashback paid on household bills paid by direct debit as long as you pay in £500, pay out two direct debits and log in to online or mobile banking at least once every three months.
-The full Santander 123 account pays 1.5% interest on up to £20,000 (1% from 5 May 2020), for a higher monthly account fee of £5.
-Both the full account and Lite version will cap cashback at £5 per cashback tier (so max £15 per month overall) from 5 May 2020.
+The 123 Lite account will cost £2/mth from 27 Oct 2020 (currently £1).
+The full Santander 123 account pays interest at 0.6% on up to £20,000, for a higher monthly account fee of £5.
+Both the full account and Lite version wcap cashback at £5 per cashback tier (so max £15 per month overall).